MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-1-iron-data-man/README.md

 ## References

+- Easton, M. G., Saldais, M., Smith, R., Dumovic, V., & Machar, C. (2016).
+Oxford Big Ideas Humanities 8 Victorian Curriculum.
+Oxford University Press.

+- Hwang, Eunju & Glass, Anne & Gutzmann, Jon & Shin, Kyeng.
+(2008).
+The Meaning of a Livable Community for Older Adults in the United States and Korea.
+Journal of Housing for the Elderly.
+22. 216-239.
+10.1080/02763890802232055.

 **Dataset Format**
 Author, A. A. (year).
 Title of data set [Data set].
 Publisher Name or Source of Unpublished Data.
 URL